bootcoder/frog-talks/2-phase/1-week.md

 ## Wednesday: The Internet!

-- NAME - How does Sinatra handle DELETE and PUT routes?
+- Joseph - How does Sinatra handle DELETE and PUT routes?
 - NAME - What are the different HTTP methods?
 - NAME - What is an IP address?
 - NAME - What is a port?